 The City's financial reporting of Enterprise Funds, such as the Airport, Water and Sewer funds, in the Fund Financial Statements and the corresponding roll up into the Business-type activities has historically included all capital and other long-term assets, but did not include the related long term debt.
 The long term debt balances and activities, such as revenue and general obligation bonds, were not reported in the Enterprise Funds at the Fund Financial Statement level nor in the Business-type Activities at the Government-wide Financial Statement level.
-The long-term debt transactions were instead being reported as part of the Governmental Activities in the Government-wide Financial Statements.
+The long-term debt transactions were instead being reported as part of the Governmental Activities in the Government-wide Financial Statements and in the Governmental Fund Types in the Fund Financial Statements.